 · What will happen if you don’t correct the issue

-Your report is prepared by the home inspector who preformed the actual home inspection (not an office admin who never saw the home) and posted to our web site with photographs taken during your home inspection!
+Your report is prepared by the home inspector who performed the actual home inspection (not an office admin who never saw the home) and posted to our web site with photographs taken during your home inspection!
 We will provide you and your attorney with the web address to view the report.
-Hard copy of the photographs and the reports are printed out and mailed to you and your attorney the following morning, saving you the hassle and cost of printing them yourself.
+A hard copy of the photographs and the reports are printed out and mailed to you and your attorney the following morning, saving you the hassle and cost of printing them yourself.

 When you are ready to contract for a home inspection, please call our office with any questions.
 When you call (973) 812-5100, never worry about getting a distracted home inspector or simply having to leave a voice mail.
 80 hours a week, you will be greeted by a trained staff member enthusiastic to answer your questions.

 Please tell the inspector you read this far down to save $15 on any weekday full home inspection paid for by check, money order, or cash.
-This offer may not be combined with any other discounts or coupons.
+This offer is a SUPER coupon that CAN BE combined with any other discounts or coupons (even coupons that say they can not be combined).
 Not valid Saturday, Sunday, or legal holidays or when credit cards are used for payment.

 Please call us at (973) 812-5100